 Can I breastfeed while taking LSD?

 There is little information on the safety of using LSD while breastfeeding.
-Based on the molecular size of this drug, it is likely that it enters breast milk.
+Based on the molecular size of this drug, it will probably get into the breast milk.
 LSD should be avoided while breastfeeding for a number of reasons, including the concern that women caring for young children should not be on mind-altering drugs.
-Be sure to talk with your health care provider about all of your breastfeeding questions.
+Be sure to talk with your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby takes LSD?

 There are no confirmed reports that prior use of LSD by anyone would increase the chance of having a baby with a birth defect.
 In general, exposures that fathers have are unlikely to increase the risks for babies to have a birth defect or to cause other negative pregnancy outcomes.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at: http://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Aase JM, et al. 1970.
 Children of mothers who took LSD in pregnancy.
 Lancet 1:100-1.